ccp84/dinogames_api/README.md

 ### Code used from other sources

 * Custom serializer built from the base code of the rest-auth repository [here](https://github.com/iMerica/dj-rest-auth/blob/master/dj_rest_auth/registration/serializers.py)
-* Custom permission class `IsAuthorOrReadOnly` based on the DRF documentation [here](https://www.django-rest-framework.org/api-guide/permissions/#examples)
+* Custom permission class `IsOwnerOrReadOnly` taken from the DRF documentation [here](https://www.django-rest-framework.org/api-guide/permissions/#examples)

 ### Media and images